shadowsoyaca/PMDDND_Platform/README.md

         WebConfig.java            - forwards the React app's own addresses to index.html, so they survive being typed in or reloaded
+        CsrfCookieFilter.java     - Phase 2 Story 5.
+Asks for the CSRF token on
+                                    every request, which is what causes the cookie to be written.
+Without it the token was never created, and every first attempt at anything was refused while the second worked DeniedReasonHandler.java  - Phase 2 Story 5.
+Says WHY a request was refused, so the screens can tell "you are not allowed", which is permanent, from "your CSRF token was rejected", which a reload fixes

     user/
         Role.java                       - the account roles (OWNER, PLAYER)